Community Health Services

-Delivers the following services to the Blood Tribe Community: Prenatal/Maternal/Infant Health Program; Preschool Program; School Program; Adult Program; Communicable Disease Control; Tuberculosis Control; Environmental Public Health Services.
-The following is a brief outline of each service provided:
+Community Health Services delivers the following services to the Blood Tribe Community: Prenatal/Maternal/Infant Health Program, Preschool Program, School Program, Adult Program, Communicable Disease Control, Tuberculosis Control, Kainai Diabetes Program, First Steps for Healthy Babies, Harm Reduction, Cancer Project and Environmental Public Health Services.

 Communicable Disease Control:

-Communicable Disease Control (CDC) activities are part of an overall regional public health program aimed at protecting and promoting health through the prevention and control of communicable diseases.
-CDC is a mandatory program that functions within the context of the Alberta Public Health Act
+Communicable Disease Control (CDC) activities are part of an overall regional public health program aimed at protecting and promoting health through the prevention and control of communicable disease.
+CDC is a mandatory program that functions within the context of the Alberta Public Health Act.

 Tuberculosis (TB) Control is a mandatory public health program.
 Responsibilities are shared between the First Nations communities, FNIH and Alberta Health and Wellness TB Control.

-Community Health Nurses (CHN’s) and Community Health Representatives (CHR’s) together with regional staff work as a team to implement the various areas of TB programming.
-These areas include managing the delivery of client care in active cases, assessing contacts of active TB cases, administering TB medications by Directly Observed Therapy (DOT), screening groups at risk for disease and infection and providing community TB education.
+Community Health Nurses (CHN’s) and Community Health Representatives (CHR’s)/Health Care Aides (HCA’s) together with regional staff, work as a team to implement the various areas of TB programming.
+These areas include managing the delivery of client care in active cases, assessing contact of active TB cases, administering TB medications by Directly Observed Therapy (DOT), screening groups at risk for disease and infection, and providing community TB education.